 If the student is under 18, their parents are liable for the debt.
 If the student is an independent adult then they are liable themselves.
 An adult student dependent on their parents is liable together with their parents.

-A teacher's relationship with a student is based on the common law doctrine that, while the child is at school, the teacher is in loco parentis (that is, the teacher takes over the role of the parents) and is entitled to use the parents' authority to carry out his or her duties in relation to the child.
+A teacher's relationship with a student is based on the common law doctrine that, while the child is at school, the teacher is in loco parentis (that is, the teacher takes over the role of the parents) and is entitled to use the parents' authority to carry out their duties in relation to the child.
 Education and care providers must also adhere to legislated child safe environment requirements.
 Schools have a duty of care and supervision to children and young people attending the school, which includes taking reasonable steps to protect students from harm or injury (including harm caused by other students).
 Schools are required to respond to all behaviours of concern, including behaviour that takes place outside school hours or off school grounds, where there is a reasonable connection between the behaviour and the school, or school relationships.
 This can include online behaviour towards another student that occurs out of school hours (for example, cyber-bullying).

 In government schools, a teacher's right to discipline a pupil is governed by the Education and Children's Services Act 2019 (SA) and the regulations made under the Act, which give school principals the authority to impose controls on the behaviour of students and to apply penalties for breaches of school rules.
-The Department for Education's Behaviour Support Policy (link opens new window) applies to all South Australian public schools, early childhood and care settings.
+The Department for Education's Behaviour Support Policy applies to all South Australian public schools, early childhood and care settings.
 The policy outlines how staff will support safe and positive behaviour for children and young people in these settings.
-The principal of a government school has broad powers to suspend, exclude or expel a student who has, for example, threatened or perpetrated violence; or has acted in a manner that threatens the safety or well being of other persons at the school or has acted illegally, or has acted in a manner that threatens the good order of the school [Education and Children's Services Act 2019 (SA) ss 76-81].
+The principal of a government school has broad powers to suspend, exclude or expel a student who has, for example, threatened or perpetrated violence, or has acted in a manner that threatens the safety or well being of other persons at the school or has acted illegally, or has acted in a manner that threatens the good order of the school [Education and Children's Services Act 2019 (SA) ss 76 - 81].
 Suspension and exclusion responses should only used as a last resort to support safe and positive behaviour, or when other responses are not enough to help the student to behave safely and positively.

 Physical punishment

 Physical punishment was phased out of government schools in 1991 and can no longer be administered.
-This now applies to all schools (including non-government schools) and if physical punishment occurs, the perpetrator could be charged with assault under the Criminal Law Consolidation Act 1935 (SA) [see s 32(3)].
-However, teachers can detain students during their lunch break and after school hours [Education and Children's Services Regulations 2020 (SA) reg 28(4)].
+This now applies to all schools (including non-government schools) and if physical punishment occurs, the perpetrator may be charged with assault under s 20 of the Criminal Law Consolidation Act 1935 (SA).

 Under section 82 of the Education and Children's Services Act 2019 (SA) the principal of a government school may set aside time for the conduct of religious or cultural activities (or both) by a prescribed person or a class of persons.